 Your basis in the LP units received in exchange for a contribution of property, if any, to Artisan Partners Holdings was initially equal to the basis in any property you contributed in exchange for such LP units and your initial share in Artisan Partners Holdings' liabilities.
 Generally, your basis was increased by (i) your share of the taxable and tax-exempt income of Artisan Partners Holdings and (ii) increases in your share of the liabilities of Artisan Partners Holdings.
-Generally, your basis was decreased by (i) your share of distributions from Artisan Partners Holdings, (ii) decreases in your share of liabilities of Artisan Partners Holdings and (iv) your share of nondeductible expenditures of the operating partnership that are not chargeable to capital.
+Generally, your basis was decreased by (i) your share of distributions from Artisan Partners Holdings, (ii) decreases in your share of liabilities of Artisan Partners Holdings, (iii) your share of losses of Artisan Partners Holdings and (iv) your share of nondeductible expenditures of the operating partnership that are not chargeable to capital.
 However, your basis could not decrease below zero.